AndBible/docs/docs/source/notes.rst

 ---------------
 Notes can be created in multiple ways.

-1. :ref:`Add a note to an existing bookmark`.
+#. :doc:`Add a note to an existing bookmark. <videos/note_add_to_existing_bookmark>`
-2. try 2 :doc:`Add note <videos/note_add_to_existing_bookmark>`
-3. Add a note to a new bookmark.
+#.
+Add a note to a new bookmark.
-4. Push the 'Note-button' on the verse dialog.
+#.
+Push the 'Note-button' on the verse dialog.
 This creates a new bookmark with the label 'Unlabeled'.

 The Note icon indicates that the bookmark has a note attached.
 The verse dialog also indicates that a note exists.
 Click the icon to view the note.